 Chairman’s Travel Awards

 The Department of Molecular Genetics and Microbiology will award travel grants of up to $1000 each, to support graduate students associated with primary and secondary MGM faculty to attend national and international scientific meetings.
-These travel grants will be awarded to students that have successfully passed all parts of their prelimnary exam on the basis of the scientific quality of the submitted abstracts.
+These travel grants will be awarded to students that have successfully passed all parts of their preliminary exam on the basis of the scientific quality of the submitted abstracts.

-Send a cover letter, CV, proposed conference to be attended, and an abstract of the work via email to Program Coordinator.
+Send a cover letter, CV, proposed conference to be attended, and an abstract of the work via email to the DGSA.
 Applications will be reviewed on a rolling basis and should be submitted at least 45 days prior to the proposed conference.
 Successful applicants will be notified within two weeks of receipt.
 Preference is given to fellows/students who have not received a Chairman’s Travel grant in the past two years, and the Selection Committee will strive to award only one travel grant per laboratory.
 A maximum of four travel grants in the amount of $1000 will be awarded per year.

 Mitchell Meritorious Research Travel Awards